near/docs/docs/develop/contracts/js/quickstart.md

 Now that you have the basic structure outlined for your project, it's time to start writing your first contract.
 You'll create a simple contract for setting and getting a greeting message on-chain.

-The contract presents 2 methods: ```set_greeting``` and ```get_greeting```. ```set_greeting```stores a String in the contract's parameter message, while ```get_greeting``` retrieves it.
+The contract presents 2 methods: `set_greeting` and `get_greeting`:
+- `set_greeting` stores a String in the contract's parameter message,
+- while `get_greeting` retrieves it.

 By default, the contract returns the message "Hello".

 Start by opening the `src/index.js` file as this is where your logic will go.
 You'll then want to add some imports that will help when writing the contract:

 ```js
 import {NearContract, NearBindgen, call, view, near} from 'near-sdk-js'
 ```

 Let's break down these imports to help you understand why they're necessary.

-- `NearContract`: allows our contract to inherit functionalities for changing and reading the contract's state.
-State can be thought of as the data stored on chain.
+- `NearContract`: allows the contract to inherit functionalities for changing and reading the contract's state.
+The state can be thought of as the data stored on-chain.
 - `NearBindgen`: allows your contract to compile down to something that is NEAR compatible.
-- `call, view`: allows your methods to be view only functions or mutable (change) functions.
+- `call`, `view`: allows your methods to be view-only functions or mutable (change) functions.
-- `near`: allows you to access important information within your functions such as the signer, predecessor, attached deposit etc..
+- `near`: allows you to access important information within your functions such as the signer, predecessor, attached deposit, etc.

-Now that you've imported everything from the sdk, create a new class that extends the `NearContract`.
+Now that you've imported everything from the SDK, create a new class that extends the `NearContract`.
 This class will contain the core logic of your smart contract.
 You can also use this opportunity to create a default message variable.
-Below the import add:
+Below the `import` add:

 ```js
 // Define the default message